dolph/voice-of-the-customer/README.md

 ## The Local VCAP file

-The vcap-local.json file consist of your Bluemix service credentials when you run the application locally.
+The vcap-local.json file consist of your IBM Cloud service credentials when you run the application locally.

 This file must be updated with your service credentials before the application can be executed.

-1. On the Bluemix Application page, select the Connections option on the left.
+1. On the IBM Cloud Application page, select the Connections option on the left.
 2. Select each of the services you provisioned earlier and view the credentials.
 3. Copy the credentials using the 'copy' icon.
 4. Edit the vcap-local.json file.